gabo-di/AquaCrop.jl/docs/src/gettingstarted.md

 NormalFileRun()
 ```

-now that we have selected what kind of configuration files we will use, we give the address of
+Next we must specify where these input files are found.
+In this case, we use the
-the files, for this example we use the files in the test directory
+files in the test directory:

 ```jldoctest basic_run_example; output = false
 parentdir = AquaCrop.test_dir #".../AquaCrop.jl/test/testcase"